bjoernricks/daap-protocol/daap.md

 Content: the raw mp3 stream

-## Appendix A - iTunes4 content codes
+## Appendix A - Content Codes

-This is a list of the content codes used by iTunes4.
-Note, the conversion from four letter code to integer is left as an exercise for the reader.  (note: many of these should be self explanatory)
+This is a list of the content codes used by iTunes and DAAP server implementations.

 |Code |  Type  |  Name             | Description                               |
 |----:|:------:|:-----------------:|:------------------------------------------|